Welcome to PARKS: The International Journal of Protected Areas and Conservation

 A note from the editors

 PARKS: The International Journal of Protected Areas and Conservation is published by IUCN World Commission on Protected Areas (WCPA).
-It is published twice a year as an online (www.iucn.org/parks), open-access and peer reviewed journal.
-The language is currently English, with abstracts in French and Spanish.
+It is published twice a year as an online (www.parksjournal.com), open-access and peer reviewed journal.
+The language is English, with abstracts in French and Spanish.
+PARKS does not charge Article Processing Charges or submission charges.
+PARKS is indexed in Scopus and is listed in the Directory of Open Access Journals (DOAJ).

 We aim for PARKS to be a rigorous, challenging publication with high academic credibility and standing.
 But at the same time the journal is and should remain primarily a resource for people actively involved in establishing and managing protected areas, under any management category or governance type.
 We aim for the majority of papers accepted to include practical management information.
 We also work hard to include authors who are involved in management but do not usually find the time to report the results of their research and experience to a wider audience.
 We welcome submissions from people whose written English is imperfect as long as they have interesting research to report, backed up by firm evidence, and are happy to work with authors to develop papers for the journal.